 Line 2 15cm round cake tins with liners or butter and flour.

-Weigh 10oz (280g) Salted Butter (Or Light Margarine) and 10oz (280g) Caster Sugar a large mixing bowl and beat together until light and creamy.
+Weigh 10oz (280g) Margarine and 10oz (280g) Caster Sugar a large mixing bowl and beat together until light and creamy.

 Add 5 Large Eggs one at a time giving the batter a good whisk between each egg addition.